gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 ## IV.
 The Word Origami

-**Origami** (折り紙) — *ori* (折り) meaning "folding," *kami* (紙) meaning "paper" — voiced to *gami* in compound.
+**Origami** (折り紙): *ori* (折り) meaning "folding," *kami* (紙) meaning "paper," voiced to *gami* in compound.

 The word is surprisingly recent.

-The practice of paper folding in Japan is ancient — at least as old as the introduction of paper itself.
+The practice of paper folding in Japan is ancient, at least as old as the introduction of paper itself.
 But for most of Japanese history, the craft was called **orikata** (折り形, "folded shapes") or
 **orisue** (折り据え).

-The word *origami* in its current sense became standard only in the modern period — some scholars date its widespread use to the Meiji era (1868–1912) or even later.
+The word *origami* in its current sense became standard only in the modern period.
+Some scholars date its widespread use to the Meiji era (1868–1912) or even later.

 Before this, two distinct traditions existed:

-**Noshi** (熨斗) — formal paper folding for ceremonial use.
+**Noshi** (熨斗): formal paper folding for ceremonial use.
 Paper folded around gifts, used in wedding ceremonies, attached to sake cups.
-These were rigid, prescribed forms — not art but ritual.
+These were rigid, prescribed forms, not art but ritual.

-**Tsutsumi** (包み) — wrapping and folding paper for gifts and formal presentation.
+**Tsutsumi** (包み): wrapping and folding paper for gifts and formal presentation.
-The aesthetics of wrapping — the geometry of folded paper — were codified into elaborate systems of etiquette.
+The aesthetics of wrapping, the geometry of folded paper, were codified into elaborate systems of etiquette.

-The tradition of folding paper for play and artistic expression — closer to what we now call origami — developed alongside these ceremonial forms and was documented in the 18th century work
+The tradition of folding paper for play and artistic expression, closer to what we now call origami, developed alongside these ceremonial forms and was documented in the 18th century work
 **Hiden Senbazuru Orikata** (秘伝千羽鶴折形, 1797):
-"The Secret of One Thousand Cranes" — the first known book of origami instructions.
+"The Secret of One Thousand Cranes," the first known book of origami instructions.

 ---

 ## V. The Crane and the Legend

-**Senbazuru** — one thousand cranes.
+**Senbazuru**, one thousand cranes.

 The tradition: fold one thousand paper cranes, and your wish will be granted.